frederic-perez/AmE-dictionary/data/dictionary.md

 __vested interest__ _n_ :two: A ​strong ​personal ​interest in something because you could get an ​advantage from it: _as both a ​teacher and ​parent, she had a vested ​interest in ​seeing the ​school ​remain ​open._
 __vested__ _adj_ _Vested hostilities._
 __vestibule__ _n_ :two::mega::hammer:
-__vestige__ _n_ :four: /VESS-tij/ (vestiges) A trace, mark, or visible sign left by something lost or vanished. _Syn_ tincture, trace, shadow _The seconds ticked by, but the team still had a vestige of hope._ _The ruins remain as vestiges of the Roman occupation of Britain._
+__vestige__ _n_ :five: /VESS-tij/ A vestige is a trace, mark, or visible sign left by something lost or vanished.
+A trace, mark, or visible sign left by something lost or vanished. _Syn_ tincture, trace, shadow _The seconds ticked by, but the team still had a vestige of hope._ _The ruins remain as vestiges of the Roman occupation of Britain._
 __vesting__ _n_ The granting to an employee of the right to pension benefits despite retirement before the usual time or age. _The vesting date._
 __vet<sup>1</sup>__ _vt_ :dart::six::astonished: (vetted, vetting) __1__ To subject to veterinary evaluation, examination, medication, or surgery. __2__ :dart: To appraise, verify, or check for accuracy, authenticity, etc. To subject to thorough examination or evaluation: _An expert vetted the manuscript before publication._
 __vet<sup>2</sup>__ _vi_ To work as a veterinarian.